-One way to practice these skills would be to promote personal knowledge management (PKM) in the workplace.
+One way to practice these skills would be to promote personal knowledge mastery (PKM) in the workplace.
 The Seek-Sense-Share framework aligns with these innovation skills.
 Seeking includes observation through effective filters and diverse sources of information.
 Sense-making starts with questioning our observations and includes experimenting, or probing (Probe-Sense-Respond).
 Sharing through our networks helps to develop better feedback loops.
 In an organization where everyone is practising PKM, the chances for more connections increases.
 Innovation is not so much about having ideas, as making more and better connections.

 Innovation is inextricably linked to both networks and learning.
 We can’t be innovative unless we integrate learning into our work.
 It sounds easy, but it’s a major cultural change.
 Why?
 Because it questions our basic, Taylorist, assumptions about work; assumptions like: